digdilem/taskpony/readme.md

 Some things for the future that may, or may not, be added.

+- (Probably) Automated deletion of old and completed tasks more than NN days since completion.
+- (Probably) Do some basic stats.
+Number of active and completed tasks.
+Tasks completed today, this week, etc.
-- Basic recurring tasks.
+- (Maybe) Basic recurring tasks.
 Not entirely sure how this will manifest yet.
-- Automated deletion of old and completed tasks more than NN days since completion.
-- Add an icon to each List from Fontawesome
+- (Maybe) Add an icon to each List from Fontawesome
-- Move CDN resources to included.

 # Schema